spujadas/elk-docker/docs/index.md

 	ENV ES_HOME /usr/share/elasticsearch
 	WORKDIR ${ES_HOME}

-	RUN bin/plugin -i royrusso/elasticsearch-HQ
+	RUN bin/plugin install royrusso/elasticsearch-HQ

 You can now build the new image (see the *[Building the image](#building-image)* section above) and run the container in the same way as you did with the base image.
-The Elastic HQ interface will be accessible at `http://<your-host>:9200/_plugin/HQ/` (e.g. [http://localhost:9200/_plugin/HQ/](http://localhost:9200/_plugin/HQ/) for a local native instance of Docker).
+The Elastic HQ interface will be accessible at `http://<your-host>:9200/_plugin/hq/` (e.g. [http://localhost:9200/_plugin/hq/](http://localhost:9200/_plugin/hq/) for a local native instance of Docker).

 ### Installing Logstash plugins <a name="installing-logstash-plugins"></a>